Common signs your pet may need cognitive support

-Like humans, age related issues are common in dogs and cats and some will experience a decline in cognitive function.
+Like humans, as they age dogs and cats may experience a decline in cognitive function.
 Maintaining healthy brain function in your pet is vital to help support memory and learning abilities.

 We don’t like to think of our pets getting older, but like us they are capable of having ‘senior moments’.
 Some pet owners put this down to old age rather than realising that there may be something they can do about it.

-If you are worried that your dog or cat could be experiencing cognitive decline, there are five common signs of cognitive dysfunction to look out for:
+If you think that your dog or cat may need support for cognitive function, there are some common signs to look out for:

 Decreased social interaction

-You may find your pet will hide away more, especially if there are new people in the house.
-There may be reduced greeting behaviour, which is often perceived as tiredness or being less interested or excited.
+You may find your pet will hide away, especially if there are new people in the house.
+There may not greet you, which is often perceived as tiredness or being less interested or excited.
 There may also be increased vocalisation, or rarely being vocal at all, as well as becoming aggressive in particular situations.

 Loss of prior house training